Student Achievement Data

 The University of St. Augustine for Health Sciences (USAHS) tracks retention rates by degree cohorts.
 USAHS bases the rates on institutional definitions and calculations, which may differ to some degree from calculation requirements by programmatic accreditation, state licensure, and other retention rate calculation definitions.
 The programmatic accreditations, state agencies, and/or Department of Education may utilize varying timeframes and/or student status when measuring retention and/or graduation.

 The retention rate measures how many students enter the degree program and are retained one year later.
-It is the number of students that enrolled in the fall term and reenrolled the following fall.
-The following retention tables are for students that entered the degree programs for the first time.
+It is the number of students who enrolled in the fall term and reenrolled the following fall.
+The following retention tables are for students who entered the degree programs for the first time.

 Retention Rate by Program